 Not always.
 Carrots can’t give you night vision (though the Vitamin A it contains is good for you) and avoiding deodorant won’t make you less likely to get breast cancer.
-Plus, our scientific studies and methods have come a long way over the years, so the root of some of these sayings may once have had some merit, but after further study, not so much.
+Plus, scientific studies and methods have come a long way over the years, so while the root of some of these myths may once have had some merit, that’s no longer the case.

 11. You need to drink 8 glasses of water a day

 Hydration is important, but this saying isn’t quite on the mark.
 If you drink when you’re thirsty, you should be fine.
 Since water is present in many of the foods we eat as well as drinks like juice, milk, coffee, and tea, most people easily hit the daily allotment of 8 glasses without counting cupfuls of H2O.
 Although coffee and tea have caffeine, and caffeine is a diuretic, it does not offset hydration.
 Alcohol does affect hydration, however, so pace every adult beverage with a hydrating drink like H20 and you’ll be fine.

 Signs that you should be drinking more include dark urine, irregular bowel movements, living in a hot climate, or being very active.

 Sugar isn’t a health food by any means, and limiting its consumption is smart.
 However, it gets a bad rap for causing hyperactivity when that has never been proven.